defi-wonderland/handbook/sites/aztec/docs/stack/private-state/pxe-and-notes.md

 ### PXE's Role in Note Discovery

-We need a **note discovery protocol** to help users find their notes without having to trial-decrypt every transaction on the network.
-This is often achieved by using "tags", data derived from a shared secret between the sender and receiver.

-The `Synchronizer` is the engine that performs this discovery.
-When a user registers an account with their PXE, they are also providing the keys necessary to generate these shared secrets.
-The `Synchronizer` can then compute the expected tags for incoming messages and efficiently query the Aztec Node for logs that match those tags.
-This makes the PXE the active agent in the user's chosen note discovery scheme.
+Note discovery avoids trial-decrypting the entire network by relying on tags derived from sender/receiver secrets.
+When the wallet invokes it, the Synchronizer computes the expected tags (given the registered keys) and queries an Aztec Node for matching logs.
+It then decrypts only those matching messages and updates local state.
+The PXE does not autonomously scan; the wallet drives when and how discovery runs.

 ### PXE as an Oracle for Sending Notes